femtosense/external_imdb_lstm_sample/README.md

 This code is provided free of use to anyone, with the hope of advancing industry benchmarks for ML inference accelerators.

-For questions or comments, contact Blaine Rister (blaine.rister@femtosense.ai).
+For questions or comments, use the issues page on this repo, or contact Blaine Rister (blaine.rister@femtosense.ai).

 ## Usage